Who Will Pick Up Furniture for Free? UK Charities & How to Prepare

 • They particularly welcome sofas, beds, wardrobes, and tables.

-• Some branches also accept white goods and fabric-covered furniture with the proper fire labels.
+• Some branches also accept white goods and fabric-covered furniture.

 More info: Shelter – House Clearance Services